-The Snowdonia National Park is watched over by a dedicated team of wardens, each looking after a particular area within the Park.
+The Eryri National Park is watched over by a dedicated team of wardens, each looking after a particular area within the Park.

 The wardens have an interesting and varied role, which includes advising the public on safe and responsible use of the countryside, liaising with landowners to help with visitor management and helping schools and community groups with education and conservation projects.